csebooks/artificial-intelligence/content.en/knowledge-reasoning-and-planning/_index.md

 s~f~ ← s~i~
 **return** solution

 **Figure 11.8** A hierarchical planning algorithm that uses angelic semantics to identify and commit to high-level plans that work while avoiding high-level plans that don’t.
 The predicate MAKING-PROGRESS checks to make sure that we aren’t stuck in an infinite regression of refinements.
-At top level, call ANGELIC-SEARCH with [Act ] as the initialPlan .

-goal through the final action.
+At top level, call ANGELIC-SEARCH with [Act ] as the initialPlan. goal through the final action.

 The ability to commit to or reject high-level plans can give ANGELIC-SEARCH a significant computational advantage over HIERARCHICAL-SEARCH, which in turn may have a large advantage over plain old BREADTH-FIRST-SEARCH.
 Consider, for example, cleaning up a large vacuum world consisting of rectangular rooms connected by narrow corridors.
 It makes sense to have an HLA for _Navigate_ (as shown in Figure 11.4) and one for _CleanWholeRoom_.
 (Cleaning the room could be implemented with the repeated application of another HLA to clean each row.)
 Since there are five actions in this domain, the cost for BREADTH-FIRST-SEARCH grows as 5^d^, where d is the length of the shortest solution (roughly twice the total number of squares); the algorithm cannot manage even two 2 × 2 rooms.
 HIERARCHICAL-SEARCH is more efficient, but still suffers from exponential growth because it tries all ways of cleaning that are consistent with the hierarchy. scales approximately linearly in the number of squares—it commits to a good high-level sequence and prunes away the other options.
 Notice that cleaning a set of rooms by cleaning each room in turn is hardly rocket science: it is easy for humans precisely because of the hierarchical structure of the task.
 When we consider how difficult humans find it to solve small puzzles such as the 8-puzzle, it seems likely that the human capacity for solving complex problems derives to a great extent from their skill in abstracting and decomposing the problem to eliminate combinatorics.